sektionschef/generative_co2/README.md

 ## Tasks
+* document resizing
+* resizes debugging texts and so on
 * dummy ball to drop for debugging
-* resizes debugging texts and so on
 * remove all attractive and physical bodies: "// NECESSARY FOR ATTRACITVE SHAPES???"
 * rework mouse constraints
 * gif